TEGDV/QuantitativeSystemsEngineering/year1/planning/week1.md

     3. Write, compile, and run `hello, world` in C.
     4. Write, compile, and run `hello, world` in Rust using `rustc` directly.
     5. Create a new project using `cargo new hello_cargo`, build it, and run it.
 Read the output to understand what Cargo is doing for you.
-    6. Organize your project directory structure as defined in the Year 1 `README.md`.

 ### **Saturday: The Forge - Basic Training**
 * **Objective:** To move from "hello, world" to programs that perform logic.
 Solidify basic syntax and concepts.